 Benefits of Exogenous ketones

 Exogenous ketone supplements are a new type of supplement gaining popularity over the past few years.
 They are used by athletes who want to boost their performance during exercise.
-They are also used by people who want to lose weight or maintain their current weight.
+They are also used by people who want to lose or maintain their current weight.

 These supplements are made from exogenous ketones, produced naturally in the body when we eat carbohydrates.
 There are different types of exogenous ketones available today.
 Some are made from coconut oil, while others are made from MCTs (medium-chain triglycerides).
-Coconut oil is considered the best source of exogenous ketones, but there are some benefits associated with MCTs.
+Coconut oil is considered the best source of exogenous ketones, but some benefits are associated with MCTs.

 It helps reduce hunger pangs after meals.